deadlybore/eoot/README.md

 # EOOT: Easy Out-Of-Tree
-This tools aim to ease the generation of Out-Of-Tree drivers
+This tool aim to ease the generation of Out-Of-Tree drivers packages.
+It retrieves the drivers, compiles it and generates a debian binary package with dkms.

 # Requirements
 * vagrant-sshfs